seekrit

 Configure a sink

-In the dashboard, open your organization → settings (admins only), or use the API directly:
+In the dashboard, open your organization → settings (admins only), or from the CLI:

 curl -X PUT https://api.seekrit.dev/v1/orgs/$ORG/log-sink \